 We believe gas has a big part to play in New Zealand’s energy future.
-Thanks to extensive research and close monitoring of international efforts, we’re well on our way to being able to deliver cleaner, more energy efficient gas - and to ultimately delivering zero carbon gas by 2050.
+Thanks to extensive research and close monitoring of international efforts, we’re planning the route towards distributing cleaner, more energy efficient gas – and to ultimately helping New Zealand reach its zero carbon goal by 2050.

 ‘Coal town gas’ lights NZ streets, homes and fuels household heating and cooking

 Cleaner burning ‘natural gas’ from Kapuni replaces reticulated ‘coal gas’.

 Introduction of Compressed Natural Gas (CNG) for cars.